 Occupations that may expose workers to risk of burn or electrocution injuries include:

 - Chefs, Cooks, and Bakers

 People who work in hot kitchens around boiling water, ovens, deep fryers, and stoves may suffer severe burns if they come into contact with surfaces or ingredients at high temperatures.

 Workers who install, repair, and replace powerlines are at high risk of electrical injuries, as they may be exposed to lines carrying harmful and even deadly voltages.

 Many industrial plants contain chemicals that can cause severe burns and nerve damage if they come in contact with the workers’ skin.

 No matter what type of job you performed, if you suffered a burn or electrocution injury, Fields Law is here to help.
-Our attorneys and paralegals are familiar with every aspect of Minnesota work injury cases and social security disability claims, and we want to take care of your needs, now.
+Our Minnesota Workers’ Compensation Attorneys are familiar with every aspect of work injury cases and disability claims, and we want to take care of your needs, now.